mnyoshie/ezgrpc2/README.md

 Windows dependencies: `nghttp2 pthreads`

 Once the dependencies are installed, building on Linux and Windows (msys2 ucrt64) are pretty much the same.
-Run good'ol make:
+Run make:
 ```
 make
 ```